palantir/atlasdb/docs/source/miscellaneous/doc/adr/0016-use-tickets-encoding-for-transactions.md

   throw if they encounter a version that was written with a start timestamp that would need to be written to transactions2.
 - C3s and C4s can run concurrently, as they both understand how to read/write transactions2.

+#### Implementing Safe Upgrades

+To do rolling or blue/green upgrades from C1s or C2s to C4s, we thus recommend a checkpointing process that ensures that C1s (and C2s) never run concurrently with C4s.

+1. Upgrade the version of AtlasDB to an A3 version.
+2. Release your product (this is a C3), making this a *checkpoint release* - that is, all upgrades to subsequent versions must go through this version.
+3. Enable transactions2, and release your product (this is a C4).

 ## Consequences